 Chris has no intention of working the business again.
-However, he’s still an active distributor with the company with has an active team under him, and continues to pay his Distributer Fee of $50 per year.
+However, he’s still an active distributor with the company and has an active team under him, and continues to pay his Distributor Fee of $50 per year.

-“I spend about $200 per month on the products that I family consume.
-I believe with all of my heart in the benefits of the Juice Plus+ line of products, and we never miss a day (not even my five yr. old).
+“I spend about $200 per month on the products that my family consumes.
+I believe with all of my heart in the benefits of the Juice Plus+ line of products, and we never miss a day (not even my five year old).
 I earn just about enough commissions to cover my cost of using the product...and that is enough for me.”

 Companies that use multi-level marketing models for compensation have frequently been the subject of criticism and lawsuits due to high entry costs in the way of marketing kits and products, emphasis on recruiting other distributors over actual sales, and the cult-like methods that some groups keep up their member’s enthusiasm for the program.